Zilus/photograpress/README.md

 `directus_users: admin email`

-Leave the password untouched, the default passwd is "photograpress"
+Leave the password untouched, the default passwd is "photograpress", you can change it later on.

 Import photograpress.sql to database